department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

 Components & Patterns: keyword 1, keyword 2

-> "Can I fill it out here or do I need to open it separately?" (p11)
+> "Can I fill it out here or do I need to open it separately?" (p11).
 >
-> "I don't like when it opens in the browser because it feels limited" (p9)
+> "I don't like when it opens in the browser because it feels limited" (p9).

 ![Steps-PDF-form](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-a-va-form/post-mvp-releases/research/images/Steps-PDF-form.png)

-## 3. Most participants were unable to fill out and digitally sign *any* of the forms without help
+### 3. Most participants were unable to fill out and digitally sign *any* of the forms without help

 9 of 11 were unable to fill out and digitally sign *any* of 4 specific forms without a lot of help from the moderator and notetakers, and many participants were unable to succeed even with all the help provided.
+Several participants were technically savvy, and they had issues just like less experienced people.
+Only 2 participants were able to download and fill out any of the forms without help, and neither was successful with all 4 forms; 1 was a self-professed technology "geek", and the other was not.
 Issues encountered depended on the participants' specific device, operating system, web browser, whether they had Adobe Acrobat installed, and what application opens PDFs by default on their device.

+Unique technical issues were encountered in every session, which will be discussed below in terms of the process step where the participant got stuck (see diagram above).
+Some of the issues were specifically accessibility-related and affected only screen reader users, while other issues affected participants equally regardless of accessibility technology.

 ### Issues with downloading the file from the web browser to user's device